 1. Submit application for NH Education Freedom Accounts (through the NH Children's Scholarship Fund).

-In 2021, the State of New Hampshire created the new Education Freedom Accounts (EFA) program to help expand educational opportunities for New Hampshire children.
-Beginning with the 2021-22 school year, eligible New Hampshire families earning up to 300% of the poverty line can direct part of their child’s state education funding to pay for tuition at the school of their choice (including SJRS), tutoring, online learning programs, educational supplies, internet connectivity, and other educational expenses.
+In 2021, the State of New Hampshire created the new Education Freedom Account (EFA) program to help expand educational opportunities for New Hampshire children.
+Eligible New Hampshire families earning up to 350% of the poverty line can direct part of their child’s state education funding to pay for tuition at the school of their choice (including SJRS), tutoring, online learning programs, educational supplies, internet connectivity, and other educational expenses.
 Applications (managed by the NH Children's Scholarship Fund) are accepted throughout the year on a rolling basis.
-The typical amount received is $3,400.
+The typical grant amount received is $3,400.
 For details and to apply: